cunger/escape-velocity/content/docs/nuctec/atoms.md

 ## Mass defect and binding energy

-The _mass defect_ is the difference between the sum of the masses of all nucleons (greater) and the observed mass of the nucleus (smaller).
+The _mass defect_ ({{< katex "\Delta = m_\text{atomic} - A" >}}) is the difference between the sum of the masses of all nucleons (greater) and the observed mass of the nucleus (smaller).
 This difference corresponds to the _binding energy_ in the nucleus.
-That is, some of the mass of the nucleons was converted to binding energy when the nucleus was formed.
+That is, some of the mass of the nucleons was converted to binding energy when the nucleus was formed, and is required in order to separate the nucleons again.

 **Binding energy:**